What is agile working

 The most important elements of agile working methods

-Agile working goes hand in hand with certain forms of work organization, collaboration and planning.
-In addition, agile working requires a special orientation of the corporate culture.
+Agile working is associated with certain forms of work organization, collaboration, and planning.
+In addition, agile working requires a specific orientation of the corporate culture.

 Self-organized teams